npezza93/activeerror/README.md

 ActiveError, when an error gets raised it's captured and stored in the database (we attempt to group the same error together as Instances to reduce noise) and then we recreate the error and display it using the built in debug view from Rails.
-Once you've resolved the error you can click "Resolve" with will destroy the record.
+Once you've resolved the error you can click "Resolve" which will destroy the record.

 ![screenshot 1](https://github.com/npezza93/active_error/blob/main/.github/screenshot1.png)